Major Requirements

 The Emphasis Plan (20 units)

 The Emphasis Plan is where students personalize the American Studies major to their own educational interests and goals.
-In consultation with the Major Advisor and the Faculty Undergraduate Advisor, you select five upper-division courses organized around a single theme or focus in American culture.
-You should draw these courses from two or more departments or programs in addition to AMS.
+In consultation with the Major Advisor and your Faculty Advisor, you select five upper-division courses organized around a single theme or focus in American culture.
+You can draw these five courses entirely from AMS or from a minimum of two AMS courses and courses from other departments or programs.
 In the past, students have created emphases around “Arts in American Culture,” “Women’s Lives,” “Schooling and Society,” “Comparative Ethnic Cultures,” “20th Century American Culture,” “Visual Communication,” “Law and Society,” and many other themes.
 This list is only suggestive, and you will find your advisor helpful in creating an emphasis that suits your educational and career goals.

 Upon approval, this Emphasis Plan will be kept in your advising file.
 This plan is tentative.
-It is a good idea to consult with an advisor at least once a year to be sure your plan is up-to-date.
-Please note that the emphasis plan must be on file before you can be certified for graduation.
+It is a good idea to consult with your faculty advisor at least once a year to be sure your plan is up-to-date.
+Please note that the emphasis plan in your AMS worksheet must be on file before you can be certified for graduation.

 As you complete the 5 courses that make up your emphasis, you will be required to write a 1-2 page narrative where you explain how those courses allowed you to gain a specialized interest in American Studies.
-Please work with the Major Advisor and Faculty Undergraduate Advisor to obtain directions.
+Please review our Emphasis Plan page to learn more about planning your emphasis.